 Elevating the injured body part above heart level if and when possible;

-Using pain killers or non steroidal anti inflammatory medications;
+Using pain killers like tylenol (paracetamol) or non steroidal anti inflammatory medications like advil (ibuprofen);

 Corticosteroid injections to fight inflammation;

 If these conservative steps do not work, doctors may consider surgery to directly repair the injured structures.
+In addition, surgical intervention sometimes involves decompression and release.
 However, physical therapy exercises and changes recommended by an occupational therapist may still be necessary to prevent injury recurrence.